zishansami102/CNN-from-Scratch/README.md

 ```
 git clone https://github.com/zishansami102/Convolutional-Neural-Network-from-Scratch
 ```

 Move into the required directory and then run the following command to start training model

 ```
 python run.py
 ```

+Output:

 ![alt text](training.png)

-To load pre-trained models, change the pickle filename from output.pickle to trained.pickle in run.py:line no. - 27-28 and comment out the training part form the code in run.py:line no. - 77-104
+To load pre-trained models, change the pickle filename from output.pickle to trained.pickle in run.py:`line No. - 27-28` and comment out the training part form the code in run.py:`line No. - 77-104`

 ### Contributing